francodig/francodig/README.md

 - 🌱 I’m currently learning Javascript, React JS and Solidity.
 - 💞️ I’m looking to collaborate on Start-Ups, Foundations and entrepreneurs.
 - 📫 How to reach me?
+  You can send an email to: francodignani@hotmail.com You can reach out to me via LinkedIn's DM --> www.linkedin.com/in/francodignani

 💫 About Me:
+Passionate about economics and finance, driven by the revolutionary potential of Web3 and blockchain technology.
+Embarking on a journey to comprehend the Web2 ecosystem as a full-stack developer, paving the way towards becoming a skilled Web3 programmer.